ejm22/WRO-FE-XX/code/motor_control.md

 - The demanded speed is zero and the actual speed is low enough.
 - No commands are received for a while.

-Below are thermal images showing the overheating issue (in a tab format):
+Below are thermal images showing the results of our code:

 <table>
   <tr>